Create Multiple Income Streams for Security and Wealth

 When you think of each dollar you earn as a potential building block, you’ll want to hold onto more of them.
 Implement the Triforce of Wealth – earn more, spend less, invest the surplus.

-Use your primary income source as the main driver while you slowly build supplemental income.
+Use your primary income source as the main driver while slowly building supplemental income.
 Exceed expectations at your day job.
 Relish raises, but don’t spend them.

 Are you building multiple income streams?
 How many income streams are you earning today?
 What’s your target?